MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 - Turn on data movement in your tenant and/or environment.

 > [!NOTE]
-> If the data movement consent isn't provided, Copilot AI features won't be available to your sellers.
+> If the data movement consent isn't provided, Copilot AI features won't be available to your sellers and meeting insights won't be generated.

 ## Turn on Copilot AI features for your organization